artevelde-uas/canvas-lms-theme-dev/README.md

 ## Usage

+### Default build script

+This Canvas LMS DEV tool provides a default build script to compile your code with zero configuration needed.
+Just add the plug-ins you need to the `./src/index.js` file (see below) and run the command:

+    npm run canvas-build

+Or `Yarn`:

+    yarn canvas-build

+This will compile your code into a Javascript and CSS file in the `dist/` folder

 ### Webpack configuration

-The Canvas LMS Theme tool provides default Webpack config files for *development* and *production*.
+The DEV tool also provides default Webpack config files for *development* and *production*.
 You can import and override them like so:

 ```javascript
 // config/webpack.dev.js